TRANSFORMING YOUTH MENTAL HEALTH SERVICES THROUGH DIGITAL TECHNOLOGY

 Eleanor Bailey, Charlotte Muhlmann, Simon Rice, Maja Nedeljkovic, Mario Alvarez-Jimenez, Lasse Sander, Alison L Calear, Philip J Batterham, Jo Robinson

-BACKGROUND: People who are at elevated risk of suicide stand to benefit from internet-based interventions; however, research in th..
+Background People who are at elevated risk of suicide stand to benefit from internet-based interventions; however, research in thi..

 Acceptance- and mindfulness-based interventions for persons with psychosis: A systematic review and meta-analysis